jlpteaching/comparch/modules/DINO CPU/_posts/2000-02-01-assignment1.md

 **Hint**: **You may not need to use all of the modules provided.**
 You only need to implement the *R-type* instructions, not all RISC-V instructions, on this lab assignment.

-**Hint 2**: The control unit as provided is *almost empty* and has `false` or 0 on every output, except for `wordinst` output, which contains a valid signal and should be used as an input to the ALUControl component.
+**Hint 2**: The control unit as provided is *almost empty* and has `false` or 0 on every output, which contains a valid signal and should be used as an input to the ALUControl component.
-*You only need to use the `wordinst` output and ignore the rest of the output for this assignment!*

 ## Part III: Implement the ADD instruction